jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14.md

 Below, let the waters not rise from their sources.

 Let the wind blow and parch the ground;
 Let the clouds thicken, but hold back the downpour.
+{{< /q >}}

-Even the sources of seafood were to disappear: Enki was ordered to "draw the bolt, bar the sea," and "guard" its food away from the people.
+Even the sources of seafood were to disappear:

+Enki was ordered to "draw the bolt, bar the sea," and "guard" its food away from the people.

 Soon the drought began to spread devastation.

+{{< q >}}
 From above, the heat was not…

 Below, the waters did not rise from their sources. he womb of the earth did not bear; Vegetation did not sprout… The black fields turned white; The broad plain was choked with salt.
 {{< /q >}}